 It is best to stay in Sorrento if you have a modest budget, and Positano if you have a larger budget.
 Technically, Sorrento is not part of the Amalfi Coast, but it is a popular “home base” for Amalfi Coast travel since it has a large ferry port, affordable lodging, and plenty of taxis and buses to all of the best towns on the Amalfi Coast.

 For your first time on the Amalfi Coast, you should stay in either Atrani or Positano.
-Atrani is very close to Amalfi town, which has a port for ferry travel, but is smaller, and more quiet and affordable.
+Atrani is very close to Amalfi town, which has a port for ferry travel, but is smaller, quieter, and affordable.
 Positano is a great place to stay because it is (by far!) the most beautiful town on the Amalfi Coast – and has its own ferry port too.
+You can view the ferry schedule, book tickets, and plan your trip here!

 Amalfi town is cheaper than Positano, since Positano, in general, is more of a high-end place to stay.
 In Amalfi, you will find more options for affordable hotels, restaurants, and souvenir shops.